joaquinsolla/r6marketplace/README.md

 - [python](https://www.python.org/)
 - [pip](https://pypi.org/project/pip/)

-First, clone the repo and add the 'data.json', 'discounts.json' and 'old_discounts.json' files to /assets, and leave the contents as ```{}```.
+First, clone the repo and add the 'data.json', 'discounts.json' and 'old_discounts.json' files to '/assets', and leave the contents as ```{}```.

-Next, add an 'ids.json' file to /assets, and place any items and their item IDs in the contents.
+Next, add an 'ids.json' file to '/assets', and place any items and their item IDs in the contents.
 There is a starting example with the most relevant items.

+Also create empty 'assets/data.html' and 'assets/log.txt' files.

-Then, create the folder /credentials inside /assets.
-Inside /assets/credentials you will create 3 files:
+Then, create the folder '/assets/credentials', then you will create 3 files inside:
 - 'bot_credentials.txt'
   - Line 1: The bot email (ex. r6bot@gmail.com)
   - Line 2: The bot app-key (you will have to create one in your Google Account settings)